‘Protectors of the Coast’ — What the Northward March of Mangroves Means for Fishing, Flooding and Carbon

 Credit: James Gilbert/Climate Central

 Demand for Lippi’s mangrove trimming service has been growing as the trees have been accumulating northward, starting to block coastal views from Ormond Beach to Palm Coast.
 Their northernmost limit in the U.S. sits about 70 miles from St. Augustine on Amelia Island, and it continues to shift.

 Ranges of mangroves have naturally waxed and waned over the years, influenced by the weather, but with climate change has come a crucial reduction in crop- and tree-killing freeze events.

 |This is the second story in “Life on the Edge,” a series of journalism and research initiatives at Climate Central examining wetlands, sea-level rise and coastal change with support from the Doris Duke Charitable Foundation.
 (Read the first story here.)

-This coverage was produced through partnerships with WJCT, the public media organization in Jacksonville, The Florida Times-Union, and PBS NewsHour.
+This coverage was produced through partnerships with WJCT, the public media organization in Jacksonville, The Florida Times-Union, NPR's Morning Edition, and PBS NewsHour.

 The last freeze strong enough to wipe out mangroves took place in 1989.
 This decline in the number of frosts, coupled with intensifying storms spreading seed-like propagules, is causing the trees to push poleward.